samtaggart/data_threefold_projects_friends/info/people/dimitrios_dermentzioglou/dimitrios_dermentzioglou.md

 [info]
 full_name = "Dimitrios Dermentzioglou"
-countries = ["Turkey"]
+countries = ["Turkey", "Brasil", "Greece", "The World"] cities = ["Istanbul"] companies = ["The Music Medicine", "ThreeFold"] bio = "Dimitrios is the founder of The Music Medicine, a project committed to cultivating Global Joy & Harmony, through the use and study of Music and Performing Arts as tools of Human Development and Self-Healing.
-cities = ["Istanbul"]
+Medical Ethnomusicologist, Music Therapist, Musician, Listener and Conductor, Dimitrios has a more than three-decade experience in the arts of Music and Celebration, studying their beneficial effects in Mind, Body, Soul and Social interaction.
-companies = ["The Music Medicine"] bio = "Dimitrios is a medical ethnomusicologist who has been leading people worldwide to awaken their musicality and creativity through Meditation and Celebration.
-He has studied and applied the inherited gifts of music, art, & movement for more than 3 decades and the ways to bridge modern science and traditional wisdom for self-developement and self-healing."
+"It is only on maps that borders exist between humans.
+We are one world, one race, we carry one song".

 [ecosystem]
 # can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil